Bangkok

 Wat Pho, Bangkok

-• Golden Mount/Phu Khao Thong: Golden Mount was built on the temple grounds of Wat Saket.
-The hill is Bangkok’s highest, and on top is a building with a large gilded chedi in which King Rama V installed a Buddha relic in 1877.
-There is a beautiful view of the city center from the hill.
+The Golden Mountain is a hill that was built on the temple grounds of Wat Saket (วัดสระเกศราชวรมหาวิหาร).
+The mountain is Bangkok’s highest, and on top is a building with a large, gilded chedi, in which King Rama V installed a Buddha relic in 1877.

 Wat Arun, Bangkok

-• Temple of Dawn/Wat Arun: Wat Arun means Temple of Dawn, and the name is due to the beautiful reflections of the sun’s rays in the temple’s porcelain tiles in the morning, where the place is said to be most beautiful.
-However, it is also an unforgettable experience to watch the sun go down behind the temple silhouette.
+Wat Arun is one of Bangkok’s most famous temples.
+Its name means Temple of the Dawn, and the name is due to the beautiful reflections of the sun’s rays in the porcelain tiles of the temple in the morning, when the place is said to be most beautiful.
+However, it is also an unforgettable experience to see the sun set behind the temple’s splendor.

-• Ananta Samakom Throne Hall: This is a building in the styles of Italian Renaissance and Neoclassicism, and the material is Carrara marble.
-The height of the central dome is 49.5 meters/162 feet and the building is 112.5 meters/369 feet long.
+Ananta Samakom Throne Hall is a beautiful building that was constructed in the styles of Italian Renaissance and Neoclassicism using Carrara marble.
+The height of the central dome is 49.5 meters high and the building is 112.5 meters long.
 It is Bangkok’s most impressive European-inspired building.

 Other Attractions